hpc/charliecloud/doc/ch-image_desc.rst

 On our first build, we get::

-  $ ch-image --cache build -t foo -f a.df .
+  $ ch-image build -t foo -f a.df .
     1. FROM alpine:3.9
   [ ... pull chatter omitted ... ]
     2. RUN echo foo